-The NHS Long Term Plan commits that every patient will have the right to be offered digital-first primary care by 2023/24.
+The NHS Long Term Plan, published in January 2019, commits to every patient having the right to be offered digital-first primary care by 2023/24.

-To achieve this commitment, the GP Contract has set out a number of digital primary care requirements included in a ‘core digital offer’ – see annex C of the GP Contract letter published on 21 January 2021.
+More recently, many of these patient-facing digital requirements are presented as part of a ‘core digital offer’ – see annex C of the GP contract letter published on 21 January 2021.

 All requirements are introduced into law and can be found in the records and information section of The NHS (General Medical Services Contracts) Regulations, with an equivalent for personal medical services contracts.
 Related guidance to practices for some of these requirements is on our website and on our FutureNHS pages (please register for a FutureNHS account).